clxyzre/Clinical-Discharge-Summary-Analyzer/README.md

 ## Bio_ClinicalBERT + Unsupervised Mortality Risk Clustering

 ## Overview
-An NLP pipeline that applies Bio_ClinicalBERT — a transformer model pretrained on clinical notes from MIMIC-III — to analyze discharge summaries and identify patient clusters with distinct mortality profiles.
+An NLP pipeline that applies Bio_ClinicalBERT, a transformer model pretrained on clinical notes from MIMIC-III, to analyze discharge summaries and identify patient clusters with distinct mortality profiles.
 The model identifies mortality-predictive language patterns purely from unstructured clinical text, without using explicit risk scores or structured clinical variables.

 ## Key Finding
 Bio_ClinicalBERT successfully identified a high-mortality patient cluster (Cluster 4) with 100% mortality rate and average age 76.7, dominated by multiorgan failure, end-stage malignancy, and refractory septic shock cases.
 A distinct low-risk cluster (Cluster 3) showed 0% mortality with average age 60.7.
-This separation emerged purely from semantic embeddings of clinical language — demonstrating that how physicians write about patients contains strong mortality signal.
+This separation emerged purely from semantic embeddings of clinical language demonstrating that how physicians write about patients contains strong mortality signal.

 ## Clinical Context
 Early identification of high-risk ICU patients from clinical documentation supports resource allocation, care escalation, and goals-of-care